 Physics 1101

 English Composition (based on placement)

 Mathematics (based on placement)

 Foreign Language

 First-Year Seminar

 Pre-Law Studies

 Coordinator: Dr. Charles Neal, Political Science and International Studies

 Law schools give preference to students with high academic achievement and backgrounds of broad cultural and social education.
 A student may major in any department.
 The most useful courses are those which offer training in writing and speaking, literature, philosophy, history, economics, and political science.
 Both the Law School Admission Council and the Council on the Section of Legal Education and Admissions of the American Bar Association advise against taking courses on a credit/no credit basis if you intend to go to law school.

-Check out our Web page: www.mcdaniel.edu, click on Academics, click on Political
+Check out our Web page: http://www2.mcdaniel.edu/Poli-Sci/prelaw/prelaw.htm.

-Science, click on Pre-Law.

 Pre-Medical and Health Professions

 (Medicine, Dentistry, Optometry, Pharmacology, Physical Therapy, Podiatry, Veterinary Science)

-Coordinators: Dr. Samuel Alspach, Biology, and Dr. Louise Paquin, Biology
+Coordinator: Dr. Samuel Alspach, Biology

-Since 1874 men and women graduates of McDaniel College have gone on to practice medicine and the other health professions.
+Since 1874 men and women graduates of the College have gone on to practice medicine and the other health professions.
 In addition to the science courses required for admission to professional schools, the College recommends a number of courses in other disciplines and an internship experience that allow the student to gain admission and to develop the knowledge and skills necessary for the study and practice of medicine and the other health professions.

 Professional schools expect that candidates for admission will achieve well-above-average grades in their undergraduate studies.
 Requirements of professional schools vary; students should seek advice from the Pre-Health Professions adviser early in their undergraduate career.
 The following courses are typical of those required for admission by many professional schools and should be taken in addition to courses required for a major:

 CHE 1101 Intro.
 Chem.
 I: Structure & Bonding

 CHE 1102 Intro.
 Chem.
 II: Chemical Reactivity

 CHE 2217 Organic Chemistry I

 CHE 2218 Organic Chemistry II

 PHY 1101 General Physics I

 PHY 1102 General Physics II

 BIO 1111 Principles of Biology I

 BIO 1112 Principles of Biology II

+MAT 1107 College Algebra and Trigonometry

-MAT 1117 Calculus I
+MAT 1117 Calculus I/MAT 1107 College Algebra and Trigonometry

-not all medical schools require a math course; students should check the individual requirements of each professional school.
+Not all medical schools require a math course; students should check the individual requirements of each professional school.

+Veterinary school requirements may include additional courses.

 Pre-Museum Studies

-Coordinator: Ms. Susan R. Bloom, Art and Art History
+Coordinator: Assistant Professor Gretchen Kreahling McKay

 This program is for students planning careers in the areas of museum curatorship, management, public education, and administration.
 Students major in Art and/or Art History and complete a program which includes art history and studio art, business administration, foreign language study in German or French, and an internship.

 TWELVE COURSES: